Enable co-authoring for files encrypted with sensitivity labels

 Specific to Excel: Metadata for a sensitivity label that doesn't apply encryption can be deleted from a file if somebody edits and saves that file by using a version of Excel that doesn't support the metadata changes for sensitivity labels.

-For labels with either of these encryption configurations, the labels display in Office apps.
+Labels with these configurations do still display in Office apps.
 However, when users select these labels and nobody else is editing the document, they're warned that co-authoring and AutoSave won't be available.
 If somebody else is editing the document, users see a message that the labels can't be applied.

 If you use the Azure Information Protection unified labeling client: Check the documentation for this labeling client for more requirements or limitations.